SELAHATTIN KURTER, MD EXECUTIVE DIRECTOR, BOARD CERTIFIED ADDICTION MEDICINE (SUBOXONE & VIVITROL), BOARD CERTIFIED PSYCHIATRY

 Sarah is also certified to treat substance use disorders.
 She brings a person centered approach to her treatment process, allowing the client to lead direction of their own therapeutic process.
 Sarah will act as a guide through long and short term treatment planning, to help you uncover your individual path to wholeness.

 Sarah specializes in the following:

-CAROLYN MORRIS, LCSW, SASD, CIR, ADDICTION, COUPLES COUNSELING, TRAUMA & EMDR
+CAROLYN MORRIS, LCSW, SASD, CIR, CS-IT, ADDICTION, COUPLES COUNSELING, TRAUMA & EMDR

 As a clinical therapist, Carolyn has a lot of energy to get you where you want to go.
 She spends much of her time with clients who are concerned about addictions and with couples who are struggling in their relationships.
 Her clients describe her as having a compassionate, no-nonsense style, so if you want a therapist who will be direct and upfront with you, Carolyn is a great match.

 Carolyn offers a variety of services tailored to your specific needs.
 Those services include individual, couples, group, and family sessions.
 She can also offer telephonic consultations, presentations for corporate training topics, management consultations, and workshops as needed.

 Additionally, she is a Certified Trauma Specialist and an EMDR trained counselor who can work with a variety of Traumas throughout the life's experience.
 Many different issues and concerns can be helped through EMDR as well as in depth relaxation techniques.
 She is more than happy to assist in determining if these techniques could help you.
 To read more about EMDR visit http://www.emdr.com/faqs.html and http://www.emdrnetwork.org/cautions.html